-- 13. In making a determination under paragraph Error!
-Reference source not found., the Administering Authority will take such legal and actuarial advice as it considers appropriate. - 14.
-The Administering Authority will notify each of the parties identified in paragraph Error!
-Reference source not found. of the amount of any surplus which it has determined should be returned to the exiting employer, if any (the "exit credit"). - 15.
+In making a determination under paragraph 10, the Administering Authority will take such legal and actuarial advice as it considers appropriate.

+- 12. The Administering Authority will notify each of the parties identified in paragraph 8 of the amount of any surplus which it has determined should be returned to the exiting employer, if any (the "exit credit"). - 13.
 The Administering Authority will, unless otherwise agreed with the exiting employer, pay any exit credit to the exiting employer within 6 months of the later of the exit date and the date when the employer has provided all the necessary information required by the Administering Authority to enable the Fund Actuary to calculate the final assets and liabilities on exit.

-July 2021
+July 2023